metal-stack/docs/docs/src/installation/deployment.md

 !!! info

     If you do not want to use Ansible for deployment, you need to come up with a deployment mechanism by yourself.
 However, you will probably be able to re-use some of our contents from our [metal-roles](https://github.com/metal-stack/metal-roles) repository, e.g. the Helm chart for deploying the metal control plane.

+!!! tip

+    You can use the [mini-lab](https://github.com/metal-stack/mini-lab) as a template project for your own deployment.
+It uses the same approach as described in this document.

 ## Metal Control Plane Deployment